rodrigoelp/little-stories/Unlikely adventures/13-Chapter-13.md

 The rumbling sound stopped as suddenly as it had started, the statue remained immobile with its yellow glowing eyes staring at them.

-The trio recovered their standing and waited in the silence for a minute.
+The lack of sound and shakiness made them feel more comfortable standing and waited in silence, filled with expectation, for about a minute.

-*"I think we are sav-Aaaaaaaaaaaaaaaagh!!!"* - tried to comment Amir as the mound of sand sucked them down with it as the sand disappeared in a sinkhole, dropping the trio to the void beyond.
+*"I think we are sav-Aaaaaaaaaaaaaaaagh!!!"* - tried to comment Amir as the mound of sand sucked them down with it and the sand disappeared in a sinkhole, the trio dropped into the void beyond.